Integrative Primary Care

 A whopping 95 million Americans have borderline high cholesterol numbers, while 29 million have passed over into the high category.
-At Integrative Primary Care, Dr. Syed Farhat Zaidi and Dr. Imran Baig offer vigilant monitoring of cholesterol levels in their Houston and Katy, Texas, area patients, allowing them to take action and avoid the serious complications that come with high cholesterol.
+At Integrative Primary Care, Dr. Syed Farhat Zaidi offers vigilant monitoring of cholesterol levels in the Houston and Katy, Texas, area patients, allowing them to take action and avoid the serious complications that come with high cholesterol.
 To get help with your cholesterol numbers, call or use the online booking tool.

 Cholesterol has almost become a bad word in the English language, but the fact is that some cholesterol is good, and necessary.
 Cholesterol is a waxy substance that’s found in your blood, namely in your fats, and is a critical fuel source for cell renewal, allowing your body to rebuild and repair itself.